corsjune/Umbraco-CMS/README.md

 Umbraco CMS

-This fork is designed to run on PostgreSQL as an additional Umbraco datasources
+This fork is designed to run Umbraco on PostgreSQL as an additional datastore.
+Most changes made would not affect Umbraco's ability to run on SQL Server, MySQL, or SQL CE.
+However, do note the PetaPoco changes below.

 Currently builds, runs and  completes installation for v 7.3.
 Uses Postgres 9.4 and npgsql 2.2.7